There is nothing better than sleeping together with your cat – sharing the same bed and the same blanket.

 Can I retrain my feline from sleeping with me?

-If the reason you are considering retraining is your cat’s safety forget all about it – your cat is perfectly safe while sleeping with you, regardless of her sleeping position and location (on or under blankets).
+If you are considering retraining for your cat’s safety, forget all about it – it is perfectly safe while sleeping with you, regardless of her sleeping position and location (on or under blankets).

-Your cat might scratch at the door for the few first nights but soon she will learn her bed is not inside your bedroom.
-Anyway, keep in mind that you need to provide your cat with a comfortable cat bed.
+Your cat might scratch at the door for the first few nights, but soon she will learn her bed is not inside your bedroom.
+Always remember to provide your cat with a comfortable cat bed.

 FAQ’s: